Data and Analysis

 - Enrollment patterns of UW-Madison’s fall 2020 admitted new freshman applicants

 - Pipeline of 2018 Wisconsin high school graduates to UW-Madison

 - D/F/Drop rates for undergraduate courses

 - The Wisconsin Experience for undergraduate degree recipients

 - Time-to-degree for undergraduate degree-recipients, by major.

-All colleges and universities in the U.S. are required to collect and report student race/ethnicity according to federal Department of Education guidelines.
-This briefing paper describes the requirements for collection and reporting of student race/ethnicity that have been in effect since December 2007.
+All colleges and universities in the U.S. are required to collect and report student and employee race/ethnicity according to federal Department of Education guidelines.
+This briefing paper describes the requirements for collection and reporting of race/ethnicity that have been in effect since December 2007.

-The federal requirements for reporting student race/ethnicity can make it difficult to identify the total number of students who identify in a particular race/ethnic category.
-For example, in fall 2019, the total number of UW-Madison students who identified as African American was 1,448.
-However, based on the federal reporting categories, the number of African Americans reported was 920.
+The federal requirements for reporting race/ethnicity can make it difficult to identify the total number of individuals who identify in a particular racial/ethnic category.
+For example, in fall 2019, the total number of UW-Madison students who identified as Black or African American (alone or in conjunction with other racial/ethnic identifies) was 1,448.
+However, based on the federal reporting categories, the number of Black or African Americans reported was 920.
 This apparent discrepancy is because the federal methodology counts all students who identify as Hispanic (regardless of any racial identities) as Hispanic and counts non-Hispanic students who identify more than one race as “2 or more races”.
+Students who identified as Black or African American AND Hispanic are reported as Hispanic.
+Students who identified as Black or African American and another race are reported as “2 or more races”.

 This document compares the federal methodology explained in the briefing paper to the “count all” methodology.
 The latter is a better source when the underlying issue is an interest in counting all students in each of their identified race/ethnic categories.